-New York City releases untreated water sewage and stormwater runoff every year into its waterways
+New York City's sewer system is aging, releasing untreated water sewage and stormwater runoff every year into its waterways.

 Every year, New York City release 100 billion liters of untreated water sewage and stormwater runoff into its waterways.
 According to City Limits, when it rains heavily, stormwater forces the sewer to hit maximum capacity, causing wastewater to flow from the aging system into nearby rivers.

 The city is currently working on different ways to improve the water quality.
 However, the efforts might not be enough.
 According to City Limits, researches at Queen College found that pollution from the overflow may be contributing to greenhouse gases in nearby marshes.

 “The take home message [was] carbon additions increased both carbon dioxide and methane production in wetland soils,” said Dr. Brian Brigham, lead study author, to City Limits.